spookykokojunge/CS2-Dma-Radar/README.md

 # Contact

-You can contact me on discord: Spookyisnice ore just open a ticket on this repo also dont forget to give this project a start!
+You can contact me on discord: Spookyisnice or just open a ticket on this repo also dont forget to give this project a start!